SquirrelCorporation/SquirrelServersManager/site/docs/registry.md

 ![image](/registries/acr/acr_02.png)

 #### Click to Add a role assignment
-Select the `AcrPull` role and assign to your Service Principal
+Select the `AcrPull` role and assign it to your Service Principal
 ![image](/registries/acr/acr_03.png)

 ## CUSTOM (Self-hosted Docker Registry)